 18.3.1 Illustrative @UpdateSecurityCredentials.CommandPayload instantiation and its DER encoding – informative

 supplierUpdatingAllSupplierCertificates in Table 18.3.1a is an ASN.1 structured value assignment.
-This specific example is where a Device’s Supplier is instructing the Device to replace both the Supplier Digital Signing and Key Agreement credentials on the Device, and resetting Protection Against Replay counters.
+This specific example is where a Device’s Supplier is instructing the Device to replace both the Supplier Digital Signing and Key Agreement credentials on the Device, and resetting Execution Counters.
 In business terms, an example of this would be at Change of Supplier.

 The black text specifies the parts of the ASN.1 structure, the blue text specifies the value it is set to and the comments explain each of the values.